kubevirt/kubevirt.github.io/_posts/2018-10-09-containerized-data-importer.markdown

     <STORAGE-CLASS-NAME>.storageclass.storage.k8s.io/requests.storage: "0"
 ```

+> note "Note"
-NOTE: .storageclass.storage.k8s.io/persistentvolumeclaims: "0" would also accomplish the same affect by not allowing any pvc requests against the storageclass for this namespace.
+> `.storageclass.storage.k8s.io/persistentvolumeclaims: "0"` would also accomplish the same affect by not allowing any pvc requests against the storageclass for this namespace.

 - Open Up StorageClass Usage for Namespace: